ribokit/RiboDraw/README.md

 ## Documentation
 ### Documentation
-Documentation of all MATLAB source code is compiled into HTML format at [docs](scripts/docs/index.html)
+Documentation of all MATLAB source code is compiled into HTML format at [docs](scripts/docs/menu.html).
+It doesn't directly display in GitHub (yet), but if you open this README.md on your local machine, double click on [scripts/docs/menu.html](scripts/docs/menu.html)

 ### Format
 The core format for RiboDraw 'drawing' files was originally JSON-like to allow for eventual reading and writing with versions of RiboDraw in other languages or other kinds of software, but MATLAB's tools to read/write JSON are currently very slow.
 The fields are described [here](drawing_format.md).
 The format can therefore also be saved to `.mat` MATLAB workspace files, which are very fast to read/write.
 Drawings can be exported to `.png`, `.jpg`, `.ps`, and `.pdf` format for manipulation with other software.